-For pregnancy and newborn session, I do an expedited gallery delivery, I want you to have your pregnancy photos BEFORE the baby gets here!
+For maternity and newborn session, I do an expedited gallery delivery, I want you to have your pregnancy photos BEFORE the baby gets here!
 I know how busy life gets afterward, so I want you to enjoy your gallery with peace of mind.
 These photos also make a great decoration for the nursery that you're planning, for example.

 Because newborns grow up SO fast, my goal is that you receive the gallery while the baby still looks like the one in the photos.
 I get it, you might want to use these photos to announce the new baby to the world!
 This news can’t wait!

-So, Mom, you’ll get your final gallery 2 weeks after your photo shoot.
+So, Mom, you’ll get your final gallery 2 weeks after your photoshoot.
 Your heart will explode with love!

 What to do with all those photos?

 Print, print, print.
 I believe in tangible memories.
 Technology gets obsolete; that USB drive or external memory stick that you love some will be outdated very soon.
-Remember those photos that you saved in CDs?
+Remember those photos that you saved on CDs?

 The beauty of printing is that you can change the look and feel of an area by just making an update to photos or canvas.
 Print products also often get passed down for generations to come.
 They make a beautiful gift for the future, too!